 Now you have successfully installed the library of ESP32 development in Arduino IDE.

-How to verify if ESP32 installed successfully ?
+How to verify if ESP32 Library was installed successfully?

 Now you have installed ESP32 in your Arduino, if you want to know either you want install ESP32 in Arduino IDE correctly or not.
 You can verify it using a simple example already available in Arduino IDE for ESP32 development board for internet of things.
 When you install ESP32 library in Arduino IDE, these examples are also installed.
 So to verify if you have correctly installed ESP32 or not follow these steps.